jtassia/You-Dont-Know-JS/up & going/ch2.md

 2. If you transpile only for older browsers, but serve the new syntax to the newest browsers, you get to take advantage of browser performance optimizations with the new sytnax.
 This also lets browser makers have more real-world code to test their implementations and optimizations on.
 3. Using the new syntax earlier allows it to be tested more robustly in the real world, which provides earlier feedback to the JavaScript committee (TC39).
 If issues are found early enough, they can be changed/fixed before those language design mistakes become permanent.

 Here's a quick example of transpiling.
-ES6 adds a feature called "default parameter values".
+ES6 adds a feature called "default parameter values."
 It looks like this:

 ```js
 function foo(a = 2) {